Seven New Directors Join Topaz Museum Board

-The internment of Americans of Japanese ancestry during WWII was one of the worst violations of civil rights against citizens in the history of the United States.
-The government and the US Army, falsely citing “military necessity,” removed 120,000 men, women, and children of Japanese ancestry, about two-thirds were American citizens, from their homes on the West Coast and forced them into ten remote camps controlled by the War Relocation Administration (WRA).
+The mass exile and incarceration of Americans of Japanese ancestry during WWII was one of the worst violations of civil rights against citizens in the history of the United States.
+The government and the U.S. Army, falsely citing “military necessity,” removed 125,284 men, women, and children of Japanese ancestry– about two-thirds were American citizens–from their homes on the West Coast and forced them into ten remote camps controlled by the War Relocation Authority (WRA).
 There were also other types of detention facilities including male-only camps controlled by the Justice Department.
-None of the people of Japanese ancestry were ever convicted or even charged with sabotage or espionage, yet were confined, some up to four years, in camps surrounded by barbed wire and armed guards.
+None of the people of Japanese ancestry was ever convicted or even charged with sabotage or espionage, yet they were confined, some up to four years, in camps surrounded by barbed wire and armed guards.

-Internees could apply for clearance and leave the camps to go east for college or jobs, but the West Coast was off limits until January 1945.
+Incarcerees could apply for clearance and leave the camps to go east for college or jobs as early as the summer of 1942, but the West Coast was off-limits until January 1945.

-The findings of the 1982 Commission on Wartime Relocation and Internment of Civilians found three causes for the injustice “race prejudice, war hysteria and a failure of political leadership.”
+The findings of the 1982 federal Commission on Wartime Relocation and Internment of Civilians found three causes for the injustice: “race prejudice, war hysteria and a failure of political leadership.”

 Topaz Museum exterior